Sarshinisakthi/Data-structures-/README.md

 1.Implement Binary tree
 2. Implement Binary Search Tree and perform Insertion and Deletion
 3. Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)
+4.
+5. Day 9
+6.
+Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes